Lara's story: Five things I wish I knew before I got divorced

 Getting cross, arguing, telling them they’re ‘doing it wrong’, or in any way trying to change their behaviour is a mistake.

-The only person who will suffer if you try to change things, is you.
+The only person who will suffer if you try to change things is you.

-If you have any questions, or would like some support, please book a free 15-minute call with one of our experts here.
+If you have any questions or would like some support, please book a free 15-minute consultation with one of our experts here.

 Start your amicable divorce journey